 “While you would have to eat large amounts of kale or berries to gain nutritional benefits, these small components in ginger are effective in very small amounts,” says Charlotte Traas, board-certified master herbalist and director of education for New Chapter, Inc., in Brattleboro, Vermont in an interview with Karen Asp.

 5. Oolong Tea

 Oolong is a traditional Chinese blend of tea that falls between green and black tea.
 Loaded with vitamins, minerals, and antioxidants, oolong can be a great choice to help promote weight loss.

-In a study in the journal Nutrients, researchers found that oolong helped promote natural weight loss and speeded up fat burning, separate and apart from the impact of caffeine.
-Senior author Professor Kumpei Tokuyama concluded that: "like all teas, oolong contains caffeine, which impacts energy metabolism by increasing our heart rate, however, studies suggest that tea consumption may also increase the breakdown of fat, independent of the effects of caffeine.
+In a study in the journal Nutrients, researchers found that oolong helped promote natural weight loss and sped up fat burning, separate and apart from the impact of caffeine.
+Senior author Professor Kumpei Tokuyama concluded that "like all teas, oolong contains caffeine, which impacts energy metabolism by increasing our heart rate, however, studies suggest that tea consumption may also increase the breakdown of fat, independent of the effects of caffeine.
 We wanted to examine the effects of oolong consumption versus caffeine alone on energy and fat metabolism among a group of healthy volunteers."

 The study had participants sip either pure caffeine, oolong tea, or a placebo, and those who sipped on two cups of oolong per day were found to burn fat even while they slept.

 Rooibos or ‘redbush’ tea is native to South Africa and contains no caffeine.
 While this tea has naturally green leaves, the leaves are subsequently fermented to produce the reddish color they are named for.
 Unfermented rooibos leaves are called green rooibos.
 Rooibos has been studied for numerous health benefits, especially its anti-inflammatory properties.